-3. Approval of the minutes of the April 20th.
-2023 meeting of the Faculty Senate. https://valdostaedu.sharepoint.com/:b:/s/TM-FacultySenateExecCommittee/ ES2PFCLEuzpMgzLzxG9tVc8B2lXk\StYvortpSzFpENavg?e=nROLLD (See link here f pramainal tests for a.
-Motion-Todd Royle, 2nd-Denise Hill; All in favor
+3. Approval of the minutes of the April 20th, 2023 meeting of the Faculty Senate. https://valdostaedu.sharepoint.com/:b:/s/TM-FacultySenateExecCommittee/ ES2PFCLEuzpMgzLzxG9tVc8B2IXk_StYvortpSzFpENavg?e=nROLLD (See link here f prame in the formation of the fo a.
+Motion- Todd Royle, 2nd- Denise Hill; All in favor